 We seek three levels of outcomes across our work:

-Change agents from historically marginalized populations are empowered to advance equitable and improved outcomes.
+Change agents are empowered to advance equitable practices and outcomes.

 To achieve our desired outcomes, we employ four key strategies:

-Identify the most promising initiatives giving voice and opportunity to historically marginalized populations and provide them with funding that best meets their needs.
+Identify the most promising initiatives centering people directly impacted by structural racism and other systems of oppression and support them with funding that best meets their needs.

-Empower and embolden our grantees to speak up, speak up more ourselves, and use our platform to turn up the volume on voices we believe need to be heard.
+Empower and embolden our grantee partners and ourselves to speak up more, using our platform to turn up the volume on voices we believe need to be heard.

 - Build Capacity

-Approach our work with a strong learning agenda, engage in efforts to strengthen the capacity of our grantees, our own foundation, and the social sector to be more effective.
+Strengthen the capacity of our foundation, philanthropy, our grantee partners, and the social sector to be more equitable and effective.

 Connect, convene, and collaborate with others within and across sectors to leverage resources, amplify voices, learn, and mobilize for change.